 In the context of the energy transition, advanced biofuels represent an immediate and effective solution for the decarbonization of transportation.

-From raw materials such as used cooking oils, agri-food waste or nut shells, it is possible to obtain biofuels with low or zero carbon footprint that can be used directly in vehicles without the need to modify existing diesel engines or the current distribution infrastructure.
+From raw materials such as used cooking oils, agri-food waste or forest residues it is possible to obtain biofuels with low or zero carbon footprint that can be used directly in vehicles without the need to modify existing diesel engines or the current distribution infrastructure.

 Fundación Repsol and Universidad Carlos III de Madrid are organizing this webinar which will address different technological processes that allow transforming organic waste, such as oils and fats into renewable fuels with high quality standards necessary to ensure a competitive and sustainable final product.